• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 Fixing the bridge

-The next time you visit the office, the temporary bridge will be removed and the teeth underneath will be thoroughly cleaned.
+The next time you visit the office, the temporary bridge will be removed, and the teeth underneath will be thoroughly cleaned.

 The dentist will ask you to bite down gently to make sure it all fits properly.
-This may feel a bit odd, but you will quickly get used to the change.
+This may feel odd, but you will quickly get used to the change.
 If any adjustments are necessary, the dentist will do them right away.

 Follow-up visit